dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 # 6. What is useLocation hook ?
 - The useLocation hook is a built-in React hook provided by React Router.
-It allows you to access the location object in functional components.
+It allows us to access the location object in functional components.
 The location object represents the current URL location in the browser.

-The useLocation hook is particularly useful when you need to access information about the current URL location in functional components, such as determining which route is currently active or extracting query parameters from the URL.
+The useLocation hook is particularly useful when we need to access information about the current URL location in functional components, such as determining which route is currently active or extracting query parameters from the URL.
 <!-- ____________________________________________________________________ -->

 # 9. What is React?
 - React JS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It is an open-source, component-based front-end library that is responsible only for the view layer of the application ReactJS is not a framework, it is just a library developed by Facebook to solve some problems that we were facing earlier.
+It is an open-source, component-based front-end library that is responsible only for the view layer of the application.
+ReactJS is not a framework, it is just a library developed by Facebook.
 <!-- ____________________________________________________________________ -->

 # 8. What is jsx?
 - JSX stands for JavaScript XML.
-It is a syntax extension for JavaScript, often used with React, that allows you to write HTML-like code directly within JavaScript.
+It is a syntax extension for JavaScript, often used with React, that allows us to write HTML-like code directly within JavaScript.
 JSX makes it easier to write and read React components by blending HTML and JavaScript together.

 Using JSX directly is much more readable and maintainable compared to manually creating React elements using React.createElement.
 Therefore, JSX has become the standard way of writing React components.
 <!-- ____________________________________________________________________ -->

 # 10. What is virtul Dom ?
 - In React.js, the Virtual DOM (Document Object Model) is a concept that refers to a lightweight copy of the actual DOM.
 The DOM represents the structure of a document as a tree of nodes, where each node represents an element, attribute, or text.